wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 - **Name** - When a template is included in other content, or extended by other templates, it is referred to by this name.
 - **Source** - The source content of the template.
 It can be static text, an HTML fragment, or most often, a layout by using Liquid.
 - **MIME type** - Defines what MIME type that the server will send to the client when the template is rendered.
 If value is not provided, the value is assumed to be `text/html`, which is a standard type for HTML pages.
 It's possible to create a web template that will render specialized content.
-For example, you can create a web template that will return some Common Data Service data in `json` format.
+For example, you can create a web template that will return some Microsoft Dataverse data in `json` format.
 In this case, the MIME type would be set to `application/json`.

 ## Web template management